jannenev/creative-poem/README.md

 new standards, where different adjectives are now highly valued.
 The structures for the poems are not transformed at all, but are predefined by creator.

-The system does not have neither internal nor external evaluation for its final prod- ucts.
+The system does not have neither internal nor external evaluation for its final prod ucts.
 As such, it has nothing to transform towards.
 It’s products were evaluated and transformed to produce poems by creator when the system was created.